Don't Know Much

 "Don't Know Much" (also titled as "All I Need to Know" on other versions) is a song written by Barry Mann, Cynthia Weil and Tom Snow.
 Mann was the first to record the song in 1980, gaining a minor chart hit in the US.
 The song was made famous when it was covered as a duet by Linda Ronstadt and Aaron Neville in 1989.
 Their version was a worldwide success, topping the Irish Singles Chart and reaching the top 10 in several territories.

 History

 The song first appeared on Barry Mann's self-titled 1980 album, released on Casablanca Records.
-Bill Medley scored a Billboard Hot 100 chart success with it rising to number 88 in April 1981.
-The next month, the song hit number 29 on the Adult Contemporary chart.
+Bill Medley had a Billboard Hot 100 chart success with it, rising to number 88 in April 1981.
+The next month, the song reached number 29 on the Adult Contemporary chart.
 Bette Midler recorded a version with changed lyrics under the title "All I Need to Know", charting at number 77 in 1983.

 In 2000, Barry Mann re-recorded the song with Brenda Russell on his album Soul and Inspiration, released on Atlantic Records.